straschek-io/ext-solrgrouping/README.md

+***Fork of apache-solr-for-typo3/solrgrouping for compat with TYPO3 10.4.
+Works for me, may work for you.***

 # Result Grouping

 EXT:solrgrouping is a TYPO3 extension that can be used as an addon for the extension "solr" providing Solr result grouping.